tomcombriat/tomcombriat.github.io/_posts/2025-04-20-Mozzi_filter.md

 The gain at the peak frequency goes *dramatically* down as the cutoff increases, which is actually mentionned in Mozzi.
 At very low frequency, the filter can explode for sufficiently high `resonance ` values.

 Changing the `resonance` does affect the gain of the filter around the peak frequency, most notably on the higher end of the `resonance` parameter (note that the vertical scale being in dB, it is logarithmic).
 At `cutoff=10000` an increase of `resonance` from 55000 to 65000 incurs a gain of 20dB!
-This effect gets less and less pronounced at higher frequency, with all the gain = f(`cutoff`) curves merging together at higher frequencies.
+This effect gets less and less pronounced at higher frequency, with all the $\mathrm{gain = f(\texttt{cutoff})$ curves merging together at higher frequencies.

 To be continued...